 - Company name

 Depending on the products you sell in your store, there are some checkout fields you might not need, and you can remove them from the checkout form.
 For example, you can eliminate the customers’ company name section because you sell solely to consumers.

-To edit the checkout page, you can use Woostify theme that allows you to create your own checkout page, add or remove any part of the checkout form.
+To edit your WooCommerce checkout page, you can use the Woostify theme that allows you to create your own checkout page, and add or remove any part of the checkout form.